Without a doubt, Marlow is one of the best locations on the River Thames. Learn more about the best things to do in Marlow Buckinghamshire.

 If you really want to stretch your legs, there is a 17-mile trail that gives you a tour of all the locations in the town where Midsummer Murders has filmed.

-If you are looking for a reasonable circular walk, then there is a popular route that takes you to the nearby village of Cookham.
+There are also many things to do near Marlow.
+So, if you are looking for a reasonable circular walk, then there is a popular route that takes you to the nearby village of Cookham.
 You walk along a lovely stretch of the river before turning at the golf course in Cookham.
 This route takes you through Coney Copes, Quarry Wood and then back to Marlow.
 Its’s a very picturesque 9-mile walk.

 11. Statue in memory of Charles Frohman